Talking Book Program

 (Insert Site Name) Becomes Talking Book Demonstration Site

-(Insert site name) announces that it is a new demonstration site for the Texas Talking Book Program (TBP), a free library service for people who cannot read standard print because of visual, physical, or reading disabilities, whether permanent or temporary.
+(Insert site name) announces that it is a new demonstration site for the Texas Talking Book Program (TBP), a free library service for people who cannot read standard print due to a visual, physical or reading disability, whether temporary or a lifelong need.
 All equipment and services are free, including return postage.
-(Insert site name) has a digital player and cartridge for demonstration, as well as information about TBP, including brochures and applications.
+(Insert site name) has a digital player and cartridge demonstration, as well as information about TBP, including brochures and applications.

 TBP is a division of the Texas State Library and Archives Commission.
-Since 1931, TBP has participated as a regional library of the National Library Service for the Blind and Physically Handicapped, a division of the Library of Congress.
-TBP was named Network Library of the Year for 2011 by the Library of Congress.
+Since 1931, TBP has participated as a regional library of the National Library Service for the Blind and Printed Disabled (NLS), a division of the Library of Congress.

-Most of the readers are over 65 years old, including at least 50 patrons who are 100 years old or older.
-Young, school age readers also participate.
-Census data shows that out of a state population of approximately 26 million people, over 615,000 Texans could be eligible for this service.
+Most of the readers are over 60 years old, including a few patrons who are 100 years old or older.
+Young, school age, readers also participate.
+Census data shows that out of a state population of approximately 28 million people, over 400,000 Texans could be eligible for this service.
 By law, the Talking Book Program gives preference to eligible veterans.